andersonkmi/CourseraGettingCleaningDataAssignment/README.md

 The R script, `run_analysis.R`, performs the following actions:

 ##### 1. Preparation
+  1. Loads the required libraries
-  1. Downloads the dataset if it does not already exist in the working directory.
+  2. Downloads the dataset if it does not already exist in the working directory.
-  2. Unzips the original file
+  3. Unzips the original file

 ##### 2. Global activity and feature list loading